Physical Education

 Key Stage 3 Information

 Year 7, Year 8 and Year 9 have three lessons a week of Physical Education.
 In these lessons students will learn a variety of essential skills based around 6 areas that equip them for success in years 10 and 11.
-Students will have lessons in; Athletics and cross-country, football (and/or) netball, badminton, handball, health related-exercise and sports science, and one other sport selected by the teacher to fit the individual needs of a learner group.
-These include trampolining, rugby and dance.
+Students will have lessons in a block that rotates around the activities of; athletics and cross-country, football (and/or) netball, badminton, handball, health related-exercise and sports science, trampolining and rugby.
 Students are set based on their ability over these areas.

 For students who have not chosen the option of doing a qualification in PE they will be continuing their practical learning experiences with a focus on developing skills and knowledge to lead a healthy and active lifestyle going in to adulthood.